 If a debtor asserts the Fifth Amendment privilege in response to a particular question, the trustee should proceed with the meeting and continue to question the debtor.
+The debtor should be required to assert the privilege or answer each question separately.
 At the conclusion of the questioning, the trustee should adjourn or continue the meeting and immediately notify the United States Trustee.
 (See Chapter 7.B below for additional information.)
-The United States Trustee will, if appropriate, advise the United States Attorney who may take appropriate action to seek a grant of immunity.
+The United States Trustee will, if appropriate, advise the United States Attorney.
 If the claim of privilege is not well founded, the trustee should seek an order from the court compelling testimony or granting such other relief as may be appropriate, such as dismissal or denial of discharge.